For UK crypto investors before May 2027

 Still settling

-• • Whether DeFi reporting expands in later phases
+- • Whether reporting expands to controlled DeFi front-ends in later phases

 The reconciliation itself doesn't depend on those open questions.
 Your Self Assessment either reflects the activity HMRC can see, or it doesn't — that's the work, and it's the same work whichever schema lands.